tempestrock/todos/README.md

 Some things need to be admninistered manually, e.g. the assignment of users to todo lists or the creation of new todo lists.

+In the code, you will find some `CUSTOMIZE_ME` comments.
+These should be replaced by actual values that make sense in your environment.

 ## Architecture

 If you are interested in setting up the app on your own machines, the